How to build a capsule wardrobe 2024 - according to style experts

 Dresses

 Dresses are the simplest way to feel put together.
-While a wardrobe of separates requires some styling, the best dresses and flattering jumpsuits are a full good-to-go outfit - just add shoes and jewellery.
+While a wardrobe of separates requires some styling, the best dresses and best jumpsuits are a full good-to-go outfit - just add shoes and jewellery.
 When it comes to building your capsule wardrobe of dresses, consider your body type and the shapes that suit you.
 If you're looking for dresses to highlight an hourglass shape, look for fit and flare or belted silhouettes.

 Want stylish dresses to hide a tummy?
 High-waisted styles or ruched iterations will look fantastic.
 Learn how to wear a wrap dress - to nail one of the most universally flattering fits, while the best shirt dresses always look smart.
 You might also want to consider the best shapewear under a dress to help sculpt and smooth your silhouette.